opencv-java/opencv-java-tutorials/docs/source/08 - Face Recognition and Tracking.rst

 To do so, let's implement the ``OnAction`` methods we already declared before:

 - ``haarSelected``
-	inside this method we are going to load the disired Haar Classifier (e.g. ``haarcascade_frontalface.xml``) as follows:
+	inside this method we are going to load the desired Haar Classifier (e.g. ``haarcascade_frontalface.xml``) as follows:

 	.. code-block:: java